sigasi/sigasi_insights/content/tech/generate-vhdl-documentation-sigasi.md

 [![Live preview](/img/tech/sigasi-docgen-preview.png)](/manual/views#documentation-view)

-To get an idea of the output, I generated a [pdf](/resources/tech/documentation.pdf) for a [simple example project](/resources/tech/DocumentationExample.zip):
+To get an idea of the output, I generated a [PDF](/resources/tech/documentation.pdf) for a [simple example project](/resources/tech/DocumentationExample.zip):

 [![Example output](/img/tech/sigasi-docgen-pdf.png)](/resources/tech/documentation.pdf)

 ## How does it work?

-Sigasi Studio creates a pdf with your project's documentation in multiple steps:
+Sigasi Studio creates a PDF with your project's documentation in multiple steps:

 1. Extract all relevant information (content, comments,...) into an intermediate model
 2. Generate all diagrams
 3. Use templates to convert the result of steps 1. and 2. into a DocBook source file. ([DocBook](https://en.wikipedia.org/wiki/DocBook) is a standard for writing technical documentation.)
-4. Convert the DocBook file to a pdf.
+4. Convert the DocBook file to a PDF.

 ![](/img/tech/sigasi-docgen.png)

 If you have a full {{< xl_doc >}} license, Sigasi Studio also makes the intermediate DocBook file available.
-This allows you to fully customize the pdf generation.
-With a custom DocBook→pdf-flow, you could for example apply your company's colors, add your and logo or append extra sections, etc.
+This allows you to fully customize the PDF generation.
+With a custom DocBook→PDF-flow, you could for example apply your company's colors, add your and logo or append extra sections, etc.

 ## Future work